pallashadow/yolov5face_torchserve_tensorrt/README.md

 2. accerlerated with TensorRT by torch2trt toolkit, with 10x lower latency and 2x larger throughput.
 This is the first demo to show how serve TensorRT model on Torchserve as far as I know.
 3. add Docker and logging.

-Where Torchserve is a performant, flexible and easy to use tool for serving PyTorch eager mode and torschripted models.
+Where Torchserve is a performant, flexible and easy to use tool for serving PyTorch eager mode and torschripted models https://github.com/pytorch/serve.

 TensorRT is a library developed by NVIDIA for faster inference on NVIDIA graphics processing units (GPUs). ...
-It can give around 4 to 5 times faster inference on many real-time services and embedded applications. "torch2trt" is a PyTorch to TensorRT converter which utilizes the TensorRT Python API.
+It can give around 4 to 5 times faster inference on many real-time services and embedded applications. https://github.com/NVIDIA/TensorRT

+"torch2trt" is a PyTorch to TensorRT converter which utilizes the TensorRT Python API.
 It remain the input/ouput of the model as Torch Tensor format. https://github.com/NVIDIA-AI-IOT/torch2trt

 ## Use TensorRT with Torchserve